Today was a good day. I got in a great state of flow and got nine solid hours of work done on the computer, plus a meeting and some exercise.

 - I can spend time on personal growth daily, and have a true balance in my life.

 A few bloggers that I follow, meditation, and stoicism have helped me walk down this path.
 There are thousands of people out there living life and doing business on their own terms.
 While entrepreneurship is not for everyone, just being clear on the path has enabled me to remove the cognitive dissonance and anxiety that plagued me for much of last year.
 The reason I felt that way last year was because I felt my work at the time directly conflicting with my values, but I wasn’t in the headspace to understand what I actually wanted.
+Exploring a coworking space Sydney has been a recent consideration, providing a potential avenue for aligning my work environment with my values.

 “No problem can be solved from the same level of consciousness that created it.” – Albert Einstein